Claim Your Disability Money Now!

 Who qualifies for Social Security Disability?

-Anyone under the age of 65 who has paid into Social Security for at least 10 years may qualify for SSDI.
-Although, most award recipients are between the ages of 50 and 63.
+Anyone under the age of 65 who has paid into Social Security for 5 out of the last 10 years may qualify for SSDI.
+Many award recipients are between the ages of 50 and 63.

 All applicants for SSDI must have a medically diagnosed disability, which prevents them from working, even at a reduced capacity, for at least 12 months.
-If you are working and are earning more than $1,350 per month you are not eligible for SSDI benefits.
+If you are working and your gross earnings are more than $1,350 per month you may not be eligible for SSDI benefits.

 As part of the application process, you may be required to submit medical records verifying your condition.
 Not all medical conditions will qualify you for SSDI.